Card: Place - Type: Monuments, gravestones and fountains

 City Walls.
 Photograph by Sandra Dvoranova. © MEIS

 The mentioned city walls in the Poem embrace a modern Ferrara, the city that welcomes Ariosto once he leaves the locus amoenus of his maternal home in Reggio.
-In the approximately 9-kilometer layout, triangular-shaped fortifications are scattered, the main ones built around the 15th century.
+In the approximately 9-kilometre layout, triangular-shaped fortifications are scattered, the main ones built around the 15th century.

 Build: XII Sec.
 (1100-1199)